pbastowski/angular2-now/README.md

 In the above example, when we `import "MyService"` we are actually importing the whole class object, whereas `thing1` is the only object imported from `things`.

-## What Angular 2 annotations can I use in my Angular 1 apps?
+## Which Angular 2 annotations can I use in my Angular 1 apps?

 The following annotations have been implemented to support Angular 2.0 component syntax.